Phil Spector Fast Facts

 Mother: Bertha Spector

-Children: Adopted with Veronica 'Ronnie' Bennett: Gary, Louis, Donte; mother's name unavailable publicly: Nicole (deceased)
+Children: Adopted with Veronica 'Ronnie' Bennett: Gary, Louis and Donte; mother's name unavailable publicly: Nicole (deceased)

 Other Facts: